 When Should I Give Them a Budget?

-As children get older, they need to be given gradually greater responsibility for budgeting their cash and savings, and purchasing what they want and need.
+As children get older, they need to be given gradually greater responsibility for budgeting their cash and savings for purchasing what they want and need.

-Over the years, I’ve met many parents who’ve sat down with their older children and helped them create a budget, outlining the amount of money they will likely need to buy clothing, school supplies, meals, gasoline, music lessons, etc. After creating this simple written budget, they’ve given their children just enough money… on a weekly basis… to purchase these items.
+Over the years, I’ve met many parents who sat down with their older children and helped them create a budget, outlining the amount of money they will likely need to buy clothing, school supplies, meals, gasoline, music lessons, etc. After creating this simple written budget, they give their children just enough money, on a weekly basis, to purchase these items.